Last Updated on

 This method makes use of the standard ultrasound equipment to take pictures of your baby’s blood vessels too.
 A computer transforms the sounds of the scan into colours.
 These colours are overlaid on the pictures of the blood vessels, and they show the direction and speed of blood flow through the blood vessels.
-Power Doppler is a type of colour Doppler which helps doctors get some difficult images that are not possible obtain using the standard procedure.
+Power Doppler is a type of colour Doppler which helps doctors get some difficult images that are not possible to obtain using the standard procedure.
 A power Doppler scan is often recommended to see the flow of blood through vessels present in solid organs.

-Why is Doppler Sonography Done?
+Why Is Doppler Sonography Done?

 Doctors usually recommend baby-heartbeat Doppler sonography when your pregnancy requires some extra care.
 You may need extra care in the following cases:

 - Your BMI (Body Mass Index) is high or low

 - You have diabetes or high blood pressure or some other existing medical condition